dice-group/LabENT/README.md

 To login into Wordpress CMS, please go to
 * `http://localhost:8000/wp-logn.php`

+> ### Build from docker-hub
+Get a docker image of wordpress:
+* `docker pull hamadazahera/wordpress-labent:latest`

+Get a docker image of mysql:
+* `docker pull hamadazahera/mysql-latent:5.7`
 ---
 ## Aknowledgment:
 This project is configured to work as a part of DAIKIRI project pipeline for ontology learning and structured machine learning from industrial data.
 If you have any further questions or feedback, please feel free to contact `hamada.zahera@upb.de`